elixir-cldr/cldr_calendars/README.md

   use Cldr.Calendar.Base.Month,
     month_of_year: 10,          # The year starts in October
     min_days_in_first_week: 4,  # The first week of the year is that with at least 4 days of October in it
-    day_of_year: 7              # When referring to weeks, Sunday is the first day end
+    day_of_week: 7              # When referring to weeks, Sunday is the first day end

 defmodule Cldr.Calendar.UK do